FDA staff unsure about new use for Amgen's Xgeva

 | WASHINGTON

-WASHINGTON Reviewers from Food and Drug Administration said they were not sure whether Amgen Inc's Xgeva bone drug should be also approved as a treatment to delay the spread of cancer to the bone.
+WASHINGTON Reviewers from the U.S. Food and Drug Administration said on Monday that they were not sure whether Amgen Inc's Xgeva bone drug should be approved for a wider use of delaying the spread of cancer to the bone.

-The FDA reviewers' concerns, raised in documents released on Monday, appeared to dim any serious hopes that an advisory panel of outside experts would recommend approval of an expanded use of Xgeva, viewed by analysts as a drug whose sales could reach $1 billion a year.

-Xgeva, an injectable drug known chemically as denosumab, is approved to prevent fractures caused by cancer that has spread to the bone, but not to prevent or delay the spread.
-It is seen as one of the most important growth drivers for Amgen, the world's largest biotechnology company.
+The injectable drug is already approved to prevent fractures caused by cancer that has spread to the bone, and it is seen as one of the most important growth drivers for the world's largest biotechnology company.

-"Based on the many concerns and questions raised by the FDA, we do not expect the advisory committee to endorse approval of denosumab for this indication," Geoffrey Porges, an analyst for Sanford Bernstein, said in a research note.

-However, Porges said any downside of a negative vote would be limited.
-He said his long-term revenue estimates for Amgen would only decline by 2 percent in that case.

 Xgeva delayed the spread of cancer to the bone by a little longer than four months in a clinical trial of 1,432 men with prostate cancer who had stopped responding to hormone therapy.